discord-plays/minesweeper-old/README.md

 Credits and other stuffs:
 Thanks to @MrMelon54 for making the Github and also basically rewriting all of it (he made over half of the code) and for hosting it.
 Thanks to @Blananas2 for making the graphics (minesweeper-icons.png) and for bugging me to do things.
-Thanks to all the bug-testers on the discord (and non-bug-testers) for breaking the bot a ton.
+Thanks to all the bug-testers on the Discord (and non-bug-testers) for breaking the bot a ton.

-Official host warning: It is running on a Raspberry Pi with many other bots so be patient if it seems to be running slow and please email discordbots@onpointcoding.net if it goes offline.

 Official Discord: https://discord.gg/wBwKWqT